priyesh2/Wordpress_and_Drupal/README.md

    wordpress - for wordpress installation

-   stack - for installing nginx,php-fpm and ubuntu
+   stack - for installing nginx,php-fpm and mariadb

 * FOR INSTALLING NGINX ,MARIADB AND PHP_FPM